BouglaceMarouane/frontend-javascript/0x04-TypeScript/README.md

 - ❌ Don't modify task requirements
 - ❌ Don't break existing functionality

-## 📄 License

-This project is part of the **ALX Frontend JavaScript curriculum**.
-All code is available for educational purposes under the MIT License.

 ---

 <div align="center">

 **⭐ Star this repository if you found it helpful!**

-Made with ❤️ for the ALX community

 [🔝 Back to Top](#-typescript-assessment--alx-frontend-javascript)